chester-lang/chester2025draft/docs/src/dev/reader.md

 - **ParsingContext**: Tracks parsing state (e.g., whether currently in an operator sequence)
 - **ExprMeta**: Metadata handling for source positions and comments

-### Strengths
+### Characteristics

-- Declarative approach with readable grammar definitions
+- Declarative grammar definitions
-- Good error reporting with FastParse diagnostics
+- FastParse-based error reporting
-- Mature and stable implementation
-- Recursive descent makes some patterns easier to express
+- Recursive descent parsing model

-### Implementation Details
+### Implementation Structure

-ReaderV1 uses a hierarchical structure of parser components:
+ReaderV1 consists of:

 1. **Expression Parsers**: Methods like `parseExpr`, `parseAtom`, and `parseOperator` form the core of the parser.
 They use FastParse combinators to build complex parsers from simpler ones.